How I Live Without a Car In The US (And Why I’ll Never Own a Car Again)

 They all take cash, and all cost less than $3.
 (Most are $1-$2).
 They can’t give change, so carry around $1 bills.

-I’ve made mistakes like this, and good samaritans have given me change for a ten dollar bill, so now I carry around plenty of ones and play my own role as public transit angel.
+I’ve made mistakes like this, and good samaritans have given me change for a ten-dollar bill, so now I carry around plenty of ones and play my role as a public transit angel.

 14) Bring Something to Do On Public Transit

 In other words, Always Carry a Book (ACAB).
 This is good life advice, in addition to good transit advice.
-One the awesome things about taking public transit is you can do whatever you want and you don’t have the stress of driving.
-So bring a book!
+One of the awesome things about taking public transit is you can do whatever you want and you don’t have the stress of driving.

 15) Travel Light!

-Another unintended benefit of living car-free, is it has taught me to be a minimalist.
-I feel like when I owned a car, things I never used piled up in my car, and my life just felt a bit more scattered.
+Living car-free has also unexpectedly taught me to be a minimalist.
+When I owned a car, things I never used piled up in it, and my life just felt more scattered.

-It also meant I often bought things “in bulk” or just unnecessary things which then just took up a ton of space, and then you wind up being the type of person who has to “clean out the cupboard.”
-I found this annoying.
+It also meant I often bought things “in bulk” or just unnecessary things, which then just took up a ton of space.
+You have to declutter your house and car every few months.

 How to Find The Right Area to Live Car-Free